 Products intended for export

 For products that have not yet left New Zealand, your obligation to notify MPI begins at the time the product leaves the final MPI registered or listed operator.
 This excludes transporters.

-MPI forms for animal products
+For animal products

-You can use your own form, as long as your notification contains all the necessary information.
+You can use an MPI form to ensure you include all the information we need.
+You can also use your own form, as long as your notification contains all the necessary information.

 In some cases, MPI may be able to help you resolve market access issues.
 MPI can help only if you have notified the non-conformance and provided all the relevant details.

 If your products have been refused entry at the border due to export certificate errors, and you need a replacement certificate or additional official assurance, you must follow the normal certificate replacement process.
 This is in addition to reporting the export non-conformance.